pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

 #### Both dimensions active

 It is easy to define kernels with higher dimensional inputs.
 Notice that the ```ls``` (lengthscale) parameter is an array of length 2.
-Lists of PyMC3 random variables can be used for automatic relevance determination (ARD).
+Lists of PyMC random variables can be used for automatic relevance determination (ARD).

 ```{code-cell} ipython3
 ---